mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 There are seven miracles of right mindfulness:

 1. Being present, and being able to touch deeply the things that are right in front of us.
-The things likely to be ignored when thinking inappropriately.
+The things likely to not be considered when thinking inappropriately.
 2. Making those things around us present.
-The things around us that
+The things around us that are likely to be ignored or not given a second thought come into focus more clearly.
+3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2NzU4NTYyNSwzMTIzNzk5NTUsMTUyOT
+eyJoaXN0b3J5IjpbMTQ1NzI4MTc3NSwzMTIzNzk5NTUsMTUyOT
 AxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwxNzY4NTkxMzE3
 LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMTk4NTY1Mzk1MSwxMj
 U3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0MDAsLTEwMTk3